-- Enrollment The School District expects a slight growth in enrollment in the future.
-Enrollment has decreased by more than 214 students over the past ten (10) years, from 4,323 in June 2007 to 4,109 in June 2016.
-The School District projects that the high school enrollment will continue to hold steady even as total enrollment stabilizes.
-Student population growth in specific grade levels will impact staffing, current building utilization, future building needs and programming and may require building alterations or additions.
+- Enrollment The School District expects a slight decrease in enrollment in the future.
+Enrollment has decreased by more than 226 students over the past ten (10) years, from 4,323 in June 2007 to 4,097 in June 2017.
+Student population decline in specific grade levels will impact staffing, current building utilization, future building needs and programming and may require building alterations or additions.
 Enrollment will continue to be monitored to identify future needs.
 Enrollment declines in the elementary program could result in staff reductions and savings in the future.
-The School District is also contemplating a School District-wide assessment of student population and birth trends be studied and a report be prepared for future preparedness. - Staffing The School District projects reduction in both professional and support staff to adjust for enrollment changes while maintaining a quality educational program.
-The School District was successful in negotiating a teachers' contract that expires in June 2021 and a custodial/maintenance contract that will expire in August 2020 during the 2015/2016 fiscal year. - Facilities Negotiations continue with the Township to complete a joint purchase of land.
-Other future projects being considered by the School District include the renovation of the high school.
-A feasibility study on the high school and the other School District facilities is in progress. - Benefits Increases in the state retirement contribution rate are projected to occur annually, with a pension crisis forecasted for the 2016/2017 fiscal year.
-This will place a significant financial burden on the School District.
-Minimal increases in health insurance premiums are a bright spot on the financial horizon but they cannot last indefinitely.
+The School District had a demographics study done in 2016/2017 to help guide the decisions regarding future facility needs.
+The "most likely scenario" showed continued decline to an eventual leveling of School District enrollment around 3,800 students. - Staffing The School District projects reduction in both professional and support staff to adjust for enrollment changes while maintaining a quality educational program.
+The School District was successful in negotiating a teachers' contract that expires in June 2021 and a custodial/maintenance contract that will expire in August 2020 during the 2015/2016 fiscal year. - Facilities The School District has started the process of designing a new high school building. - Benefits Increases in the state retirement contribution rate are projected to occur annually.
+This has placed a significant financial burden on the School District.
+Minimal increases in health insurance premiums in 2016/2017 were a bright spot but premiums are projected to increase for 2017/2018.
 Employee premium co-payments and plan benefit changes have been included in all collective bargaining agreements and discussions to minimize the impact of any future increases. - Special Education Cost increases in special education programs continue to escalate.
-A 2.2% increase during the 2015/2016 fiscal year has slowed from increase of previous years averaging from 6% to 10%.
-In 2015/2016, special education costs represented 10.9% of the annual School District expenditures.
+A 2.7% increase during the 2016/2017 fiscal year has slowed from increases of previous years averaging from 6% to 10%.
+In 2016/2017, special education costs represented 10.7% of the annual School District expenditures.
 Although slightly lower increases over previous year changes, this represents a substantial increase in expenditures from the 7.09% of the School District budget in the 2006/2007 fiscal year.
 Related special education cost increases, including transportation, are a direct result of a growing special education population.